The Seattle area’s blood supply is OK for now but will thin out soon due to coronavirus isolation

 Bailey reached out to mayors, fire departments, large employers and governments, urging them to ask people to donate blood.

 They did, and it worked, he said.
-The community responded — but Bloodworks Northwest had to ask them to make appointments.
+The community responded — but Bloodworks Northwest had to ask donors to make appointments.
 No more walk-ins.
 Doing so allowed staff to take the extra safety precautions needed, on top of the stringent screening process.

 “We’re just trying to build resilience,” Bailey said.
 “That is what the game is now.”